-With construction prices skyrocketing and interest rates on the rise, the cost of doing business in the property management sector is increasing rapidly.
-Global tensions and economic policy uncertainty are also increasing risk for property management firms.
-In response, many firms are increasing their cash reserves.
+With construction prices and interest rates skyrocketing, the cost of doing business for property managers is increasing rapidly.
+Global tensions and economic policy uncertainty are also increasing risk for businesses in this sector.
+In response, many property management firms are holding more cash.

 As seasoned property managers know, cash reserves are instrumental in covering day-to-day maintenance, financing renovations, and funding property acquisitions.
-But with fintech, cash reserves can also add to profits by generating a competitive return without sacrificing safety or liquidity.
+Now, with advanced financial technology – a.k.a. fintech – cash reserves can also add to profits by generating a competitive return.

 Renovation and Maintenance Costs Are Rising

-Often, smaller projects and day-to-day maintenance costs are funded with cash.
+Often, minor renovations and day-to-day maintenance costs are funded with cash.
 As these activities become more expensive, property managers will need more cash on hand to pay for them.

 Interest Rates Are Increasing

 Larger renovations and overhauls of properties often require financing.
 This financing is becoming increasingly expensive as interest rates rise.
 Property managers can reduce their financing costs for large projects by using cash instead of borrowing.
 However, this strategy often requires significant cash reserves and additional time spent saving to accumulate them.